gregorytoprak/graf/README.md

 - Move nodes and curve edges intuitively
 - Manipulate the sheet as a whole by panning and zooming like a map app
 - Save your completed graph drawing to SVG with the click of a button

-### TODO

-- some way of choosing how many rays an axis has --- on creation?